 Gardner reveals who his greatest rivals were, how close he came to missing out on the '87 title and why he nearly retired from racing after his traumatic first Grand Prix.

-|Channel:||Duke Classic Videos|
+|Channel||Duke Classic Videos|

-|About this program:||Duke Classics - Bike GP|
+|Program||Duke Classics - Bike GP|

-|Episode title:||Bike Hero: Wayne Gardner|
+|Episode title||Bike Hero: Wayne Gardner|